 If the mango feels mushy it is overripe; if it is rock hard it needs more time to ripen.Continue to 2 of 6 below.

 Cut One Side of the Mango

-Hold the mango so it stands lengthwise up from the cutting board.
-Use a sharp knife to cut the mango down one side, just to the right (or left, if you're left-handed) of center.
+The first step to cutting the mango is to cut off one of the sides.
+Hold the mango so it is standing up on the cutting board.
+Use a sharp knife to cut the mango down one side, just to the right (or left, if you're left-handed) of the center.
 It's as if you're cutting the mango in half, but just off-center.

 Why off-center?
-You're cutting around the tough, inedible pit in the middle of the fruit.
-If your knife meets resistance or you sense a tougher texture, move the cut further out from the center.Continue to 3 of 6 below.
+Because you're cutting around the tough, inedible pit in the middle of the fruit.
+If your knife meets resistance or you sense a tougher texture, this means you are hitting the pit; move the cut further out from the center.Continue to 3 of 6 below.

 03 of 06